-Katie Woollven is a Fake Plastic Fish reader who contacted me in January to say she’d begun her own No Plastic For A Year Project.
+Katie Woollven is a reader of this blog who contacted me in January to say she’d begun her own No Plastic For A Year Project.
 What’s more, she’s been working in Hawaii for the Hawaii Wildlife Fund’s Marine Debris Project, gathering up marine garbage, mostly plastic fishing nets.

 About 2 weeks after I met Megan Lamson, she had me lined up with a job doing exactly what I’m interested in.
 It’s with the Hawaii Wildlife Fund’s Marine Debris Project, and I’m helping her organize beach clean-ups near South Point.